 - 1. Open a browser and type the IP address or host name of the Axis device. - If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network. - 2.
 Type the username and password.
-If you access the device for the first time, you must set the root password.
-See Set a new password for the root account on page 4.
+If you access the device for the first time, you must create an administrator account.
+See Create an administrator account on page 4.